Table Of Contents

 Although the word “laugh” ends in the letter “h”, that has nothing to do with it – It’s the SOUND with which it finishes that counts.
 The final sound of the infinitive “laugh” is /f/, therefore, it is pronounced with a /t/ at the end of the past.
 That’s how the rule works.

-A mnemonic device – how to learn the rules naturally
+A mnemonic device – how to learn the ed verb ending rules naturally

-As you can see, you only need to recognise the symbols /t/, /d/ and /id/ ( /i/ + /d/) to asertain how to pronounce the “ed” ending correctly.
+As you can see, you only need to recognise the symbols /t/, /d/ and /id/ ( /i/ + /d/) to ascertain how to pronounce the “ed” ending correctly.